shansen18/BootCamp/Week14/README (1).md

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?
-    I believe you are looking for containers, this is what holds the microservices
+    User interface, Microservices, and databases.

 27. What is a service that writes to a database and communicates to other services?
+    API - Application Programing Interface

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
+        I believe you are looking for containers, this is what holds the microservices

 #### Deploying and Testing a Container Set